ventus-ag/docs/pages/Create-Linux-VM.md

 ---
-title: Creating a new Linux VM in OPENSTACK dashboard
+title: Creating a new Linux VM
 permalink: /new-Linux-VM/
 ---
 1) Go to Computer -> Instances -> Click "Launch Instance"